Updated Nov. 11, 2022 attendant to Veteran's Day, 2022.

 In November 1966, then 19-year-old Doug Fetterly deployed to Vietnam with the U.S. Army’s Fourth Infantry Division.
-He had trained for a year at Fort Lewis, Wash., to be what he describes as a ground pounder before he landed in Vietnam’s West Central Highlands, near the Cambodian border.
+He had trained for a year at Fort Lewis, Washington, to be what he describes as a ground pounder before he landed in Vietnam’s West Central Highlands, near the Cambodian border.

 “I lived like an animal for many months and was lucky to make it home alive,” the retired owner-operator said recently of his 13-month tour in Vietnam’s mountainous region.
 “We lost many of our guys.”

 Packages that Fetterly’s father, owner-operator Al Fetterly, sent him from home in New York helped relieve war’s toll.
 “When we got mail, it was a treat.
-I read all the Overdrives and still have them,” he said of the photo taken of him reading the magazine in summer 1967, shown above.
+I read all the Overdrives and still have them,” he said of the photo above, taken of him reading the magazine in summer 1967, shown above.

 Fetterly is succinct: “All I can say about the Army is that it was an experience you will never forget.
 Trucking is a lot more fun.”